mdavis-xyz/mdavis.xyz/pages/voting/content.md

 [again](https://web.archive.org/web/20101019133156/http://itpolicy.princeton.edu/voting/summary.html)

-> "‘‘What I’ve seen in the past 10 years is that the vendors have absolutely fumbled every single attempt in security" says Jacob D. Stauffer, vice president of operations for Coherent Cyber, who has conducted voting-machine security assessments for California’s secretary of state for a decade" ([source](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html))
+> What I’ve seen in the past 10 years is that the vendors have absolutely fumbled every single attempt in security ([source](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html))

 > Every single one of [the tested machines] had some sort of weakness ([source](https://www.fastcompany.com/40448876/how-hackers-are-teaching-election-officials-to-protect-their-voting-machines-learned-from-hackers-to-improve-security-for-future-elections))